| The following is the complete

 has been published, other than a few articles with poor sample sizes

+(or other methodological problems).
 Surgery resulted in remission of symptoms in most

 cases, but in those cases where surgery was not going to work, it